-If the status of an applicant for trademark registration or a registered trademark right transfers by merger, inheritance or other general succession, such change has immediate effect.
-However, the successor must notify the JPO by filing a notice of change of ownership of the application (before registration) or an application for registration of the transfer of the trademark right (after registration).
+If an applied-for or registered trademark transfers by merger, inheritance or other general succession, this will have immediate effect.
+However, the successor must notify the JPO by filing a notice of change of ownership of the application (before registration) or an application to register the transfer of the trademark right (after registration).